jdebaar/var_var/README.md

 2 Running the code

-The code can simply be executed by running 'main.R' in R
+The code can simply be executed by running 'main.R' in R. During the run, output will be printed to the console.

 3 Directories